About White Tea

 Making White Tea

 White tea processing involves one of the simplest, but most difficult to master, steps.
 Traditionally, freshly picked leaves and buds are wilted under shade to lose moisture, then they are exposed to the sun for fermentation and drying.
-The teas are then finished by baking to dry with charcoal ash on bamboo trays, though if the sun is strong enough, the tea is simply dried by the sun.
+The loose leaf teas are then finished by baking to dry with charcoal ash on bamboo trays, though if the sun is strong enough, the tea is simply dried by the sun.

 Making white tea is a lot like sailing; one has to work with the wind and the sun to ensure the fermentation of the leaves with these natural tools at a regulated rate.
 The tea makers are mindful about adjusting the leaves to catch the sun at the right angle, while allowing wind to blow under the leaves to cool them down.
 When the sun is too strong and the moisture content is still high, the leaves will turn red, giving the tea a sweetness resembling over-ripened fruit (not a good taste in tea).
 If either the sun is not strong enough or it is too cloudy, the tea will take much longer to metabolize with low enzyme activities.
 This will allow stale water trapped inside to result in a “stinky green” quality, like a rotten or overcooked vegetable.